MaryEDeignan/Final_Project/README.md

 ## Setting up Virtual Environment
 It is recommended to set up a virtual environment to ensure you have all of the needed packages.
 The directions below work both for MacOS and Linux.
-1. Navigate to your terminal and activate an environment named
+1. Navigate to your terminal and activate an environment using the code below.
 ```python
 python3 -m venv recipes
 ```
-2. Activate you environment
+2. Activate your environment
 ```python
 source recipes/bin/activate
 ```